ssavitzky/Honu/README.md

 preserves most of your old configuration in case you didn't really mean it.

-On the other hand, it still sets up my favorite aliases, gnome configuration options, emacs options, and `xmonad.hs`.
+On the other hand, it still sets up my favorite aliases, gnome configuration options, emacs options, and xmonad configuration.
 Forking is not only encouraged, it's practically mandatory if you want to stay sane.

-That said, there are provisions for personal and machine-local customizations.
-I first started putting those in to accommodate laptop and desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.
-A sample customization package will soon become available, called (of course) Myrtle.
+That said, there are provisions for personal and machine-local customizations: see the local directory.
+I first started putting those in to accommodate laptopand desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.

+There is also a sample customization package that provides a wrapper around Honu, called (of course) Myrtle.
 (I have my own, too; it's called Mathilda.
 In case you were wondering, "Honu" is the Hawaiian word for the green sea-turtle, and Mathilda is our name for the narrator of "Windward".)

 Annotated Contents
 ------------------